nginx-proxy/nginx-proxy/README.md

     $ docker run -e VIRTUAL_HOST=foo.bar.com  ...
 ### SSL Support using letsencrypt

 [letsencrypt-nginx-proxy-companion](https://github.com/JrCs/docker-letsencrypt-nginx-proxy-companion) is a lightweight companion container for the nginx-proxy.
 It allow the creation/renewal of Let's Encrypt certificates automatically.

-Set `GENERATE_DHPARAM` environment variable to `false` to disabled Diffie-Hellman parameters completely.
+Set `DHPARAM_GENERATION` environment variable to `false` to disabled Diffie-Hellman parameters completely.
 This will also ignore auto-generation made by `nginx-proxy`.
 The default value is `true`

-     $ docker run -e GENERATE_DHPARAM=false ....
+     $ docker run -e DHPARAM_GENERATION=false ....
 ### SSL Support

 SSL is supported using single host, wildcard and SNI certificates using naming conventions for